Sonjj API Documentation

 - Read a message — get the full body or pull out the OTP directly.

 The API is receive-only by design.
 It doesn't send mail — intentionally.
-Cleaner deliverability, no abuse vectors, predictable behavior for test automation and CI/CD pipelines.
+Cleaner deliverability, a smaller abuse surface, and predictable behavior for test automation and CI/CD pipelines.

 Pay for Results, Not Attempts